zararah/zararah.net/_posts/2022/2022-07-04-hope-is-a-discipline.md

 ---
 layout: post
-title: ""Hope is a discipline", and other stories"
+title: '"Hope is a discipline", and other stories'
 date: '2022-07-04'
 category:
 - technology